CSR Research Paper Series No 1

 CSR, as some previous studies suggest, might have contributed to the slight improvement in abhorrent working conditions in China, including non-compliance of minimum wage laws and hazardous working environment in factories.
 However, it has not been an adequate response to the pressing concerns of workers.
 Working class resistance in China should be directed to workers’ rights to collective bargaining and democratic self-organization.
 Given the failure of CSR and growing labour activism in China, it is time for local and international trade unionists and labour activists to re-strategize their support to Chinese workers.
 It is now of vital significance to find ways to directly support workers struggles as well as to build up a more effective solidarity activism (Asia Monitor Resource Centre 2006).
 The old CSR is no longer the way to go.

 In 2007 the income of the top ten percent of the wealthiest was as much as 23 times of that of the poorest 10 percent, while it was only 7.3 times in 1998 (Chen 2010).
-Concerning the income gap between urban and rural wage earners, it is reported that the ratio is 3.33 to 1 (BBC2010).
-Although about 55 percent of the population resides in the rural regions, they only share 11.3 percent of the social wealth (China Daily 2010).
+Concerning the income gap between urban and rural wage earners, it is reported that the ratio is 3.33 to 1 (

 See 2010 Brother Group Corporate Social Responsibility Report Website Data, Pg2.